Oct 2, 2016

 Things to Learn From Pro Play

-Personally, I try not to read too much into the "must pick/ban" champions as ranked ladder law, but it is always good to take a look for yourself and see if they work for your specific skillset.
+Personally, I try not to read too much into the "must pick or ban" champions as ranked ladder law, but it is always good to take a look for yourself and see if they work for your specific skill set.

-Meanwhile, ideal things to learn from watching include the following:
+Meanwhile, the ideal things to learn from watching include the following:

 • New combos from champions;